Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 Georgia State Stats and Trends

-- Thus far this season Georgia State has one win against the spread.
+- So far this year Georgia State has one win against the spread.

-- Georgia State's games this season have gone over the point total two times in three opportunities (66.7%).
+- Georgia State's games this season have gone over the total in two out of three opportunities (66.7%).

-- Georgia State is 1-1 against the spread and 1-1 overall in games when it records more than 12.7 points.
+- Georgia State is 1-1 against the spread and 1-1 overall in games when it scores more than 12.7 points.

-- When Georgia State piles up over 253.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- Georgia State is 1-1 against the spread and 1-1 overall when the team churns out more than 253.3 yards.

-- This year the Panthers have turned the ball over five times, two more than the Tigers' takeaways (3).
+- The Panthers have turned the ball over two more times (5 total) than the Tigers have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.